 Question 2: Why doesn’t ‘annotation wiring’ work?

-This would probably be one of those Spring interview questions where you would be given a situation which you would have to explain.
-Here, your potential employer is pointing out that the ‘annotation wiring’ function does not work for some reason – and the reason is probably pretty simple.
+This would probably be one of those questions where you would be given a situation which you would have to explain.
+Here, your potential employer is pointing out that the ‘annotation wiring’ function does not work for some reason - and the reason is probably pretty simple.

 Question 3: What’s the difference between ‘concern’ and ‘cross-cutting’ concern?

+There are a lot of comparisons in Spring interview questions, especially for the advanced developers.
 ‘Concern’ is used when you want to implement a singular, specific function into your project (app).
-‘Cross-cutting’ concerns are functions that will apply through ought the entire project – all of the modules in your app will be affected.
+‘Cross-cutting’ concerns are functions that will apply through ought the entire project - all of the modules in your app will be affected.

 Question 4: What is ‘autowriting’?